T3Marius/StoreCore/README.md

 - [VIPBhop] | Allows players to buy BHOP from shop, speed aplicable

+- [Roulette] | Made by @varkit | Allows players to bet on red/blue/green configurable from config.

 - All modules will have a default config automaticly created when added, so no worry about how to use them!.

 # Menu Requirements